 Based on experience. buying bags for jerky is cheap in comparison to buying labels.
 2,000 resealable bags averages out to about 5 cents per bag.
 Ordering 2,000 plain colored labels, with just the name of the flavor, is 30 cents per label.
 Buying your bags and labels in larger quantities can drive the price down considerably.

 To make custom labels, a label maker will develop what they call a template.
 The initial cost to create a template can easily be $5,000, $10,000 or more.
 Assuming you want to start your business with four different flavors that could cost you $20,000 in label costs alone.
-The decision to create a new label template is a big leap financially.
+The decision to create a new label template can be a big leap financially.

 While not mandatory, it is helpful to use oxygen absorbers.
 They are quite powerful if used properly, and relatively inexpensive.
 Typically, oxygen absorbers come in bags with a minimum of 500.
 Once opening the bag you had better use the oxygen absorbers within days, or they will be rendered useless if exposed to air for any extended period of time, no matter how hard you to try keep them sealed from air.